Over the past 18 months, many parents have had to juggle their time between childcare and work.

 One of the most common causes of unscheduled absences for working parents is a collapse in childcare arrangements, with 6% of working parents surveyed by Ellipse admitting to calling in sick in order to look after their child.
 If an employee has access to reliable childcare, they are likely to take fewer unscheduled absences, be more focused at work, and less likely to experience stress.
 But finding the right childcare can be difficult and expensive.
 Employers can assist by setting up a workplace nursery; reserving holiday play-scheme places for its employees’ children and providing funding towards childcare.

-Consider a reduction in working hours, or reassessing workload in summer months
+Consider a reduction in working hours, or reassessing workload

 For many with childcare responsibilities, the holidays can add even more tasks to their already busy agenda, needing to consider how to balance professional and childcare needs.
 Ensuring each employee’s workload is manageable reduces the likelihood of stress, employee dissatisfaction and burnout, and enables the working-parent enough time to focus properly on both their children and career.
 Considering arrangements such as term-time working or annualised hours can allow businesses to plan the ebb and flow of workloads to deal meet the needs of the business and working parents.